 Old Town Prague is romantic, beautiful and right in the city center.
 Get to know the Prague Old Town with this insider’s guide to one of Prague’s most beautiful areas to stay, eat and visit.

 Disclosure: This Old Town Prague guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Insider’s Guide to Prague’s Old Town District

 For centuries, Prague’s Old Town (Staromestska) has been the center of the action.
 In the past, kings, dignitaries and noblemen walked though Old Town along the Royal Route to Mala Strana.
 These days, tourists fill the Royal Route… although this part of Prague still feels very regal.

 Throughout history, titans of science and astronomy, religion, philosophy, arts have all lived and worked in Old Town Prague.
 Back then the Prague Old Town was the vibrant beating heart of the city.

 Today, not much has changed, and you’ll find Prague Old Town Square in particular to be full of ambience!

 The Old Town Square Prague (Staromestske Namesti) is a must see – many of the best things to do in Prague are here.
 Climb the Prague Old Town Hall tower and peer down on the Church of Our Lady Before Tyn, where astronomer Tycho Brahe is buried.
 This is hands-down one of the best views of Prague, and quite a bit different from what you’ll find in Zizkov district from the Zizkov TV tower.
 If you happen to be in Prague in snowy weather, the view from Old Town Hall tower is a great way to enjoy Prague in the snow!